JereKuusela/valheim-upgrade_world/publish/README.md

 - `upgrade tarpits`: Places tar pits to already explored areas.
 - `upgrade onions`: Rerolls already generated and unlooted mountain chests.
 - `upgrade mistlands`: Fully regenerates mistlands biomes.
+- `vegetation_reset biome=Meadows force`: Resets all vegetation in Meadows, including areas with player bases
 - `zones_generate`: To generate the entire world (takes hours) and then use `objects_count` command to check how many of each object exists.
 - `zones_generate`: To generate the entire world (takes hours) and then use `objects_remove` for modifications.
 - `zones_reset biomes=mistlands`: Destroying a biome.